 A Fuller Picture

-They humanize you — showing challenges, strengths, and your potential for rehabilitation.
+They humanize you, revealing your challenges, strengths, and potential for rehabilitation.

-Will the report help you and your case?
+Can the report really help you and your case?

 Courts need clarity — and so do you.
 Below, you'll see what our mental health evaluations and court reports are, and what they are not.